robin-raymond/zax.io/functions.md

 name final := "Shady"

-// capture the `name` variable which is the functions input variable `name` func3 final := [name] >> func1
+// capture the `name` variable which matches the functions input variable `name` func3 final := [name] >> func1

 // will print "name: Shady age: 47" func3(47)

-// capture the `name` variable, and capture by-value positionally
+// capture the `name` variable, and positionally assign to the functions input
-// (excluding name which is already matched) func4 final := [name, 48] >> func1
+// arguments (excluding name which is already matched) func4 final := [name, 48] >> func1

 // will print "name: Shady age: 48"